-The Memento Gallery is meant to provide a clutter free collection of images that user’s can re-experience.
-Imagine opening up a picture, hearing a sound or recognizing a scent that takes you back to specific moments from your life.
-This uncomplicated interface enables user’s to journey back to days, weeks, months and years of their life, efficiently summarized into a consolidated database.
-User’s can choose how to experience every moment, they can return to a specific moment or search for a collection of experiences cataloged by locations, time or stimuli (visuals and sounds).
-An integrated search feature allows user’s to search for specific keywords associated with memories, as an example looking up “cinnamon” would yield results of every instance of cinnamon that was captured by the device.
-Using this database in this way enables user’s to strengthen their experiential associations with moments and greatly improves the recollection and retention of memories.
+The Memento Gallery is meant to provide a clutter free collection of images that you can re-experience.
+Imagine opening up a picture, hearing a sound or recognizing a scent and going back to a specific moment in time.
+Look back on days, weeks, months and years of your life summarized into a consolidated database.
+You can choose how you want to experience every moment, you can return to a specific moment or you can search for a collection of experiences cataloged by locations, time or stimuli (visuals and sounds).
+Maybe search for cinnamon and it shows every instance of cinnamon that was captured.
+It encourages you to relive a memory and strengthen your associations with it.

 The importance of having a device timed to take pictures automatically is that it will capture moments that you would not otherwise take pictures of.
 The mundane, those random dispensable moments, “the boring stuff”.
 But there is still magic in these moments and a moment missed, might be a moment lost in the future.
 The device does not chose what it photographs and sometimes this is important.
 While taking a photograph, the brain tends to not focus on the non visual stimuli and you tend not to have an experiential recollection of that moment.
 The user does not have to lose parts of a moment by photographing it.
 The device takes the user out of the picture and captures the moment for you thereby enabling the user to better experience the moment in addition to having a quantified representation of that moment.